Hours of Operation

 Billing and Student Account Statements

 Student account information is available through Self-Service.
 A billing notice is emailed to all registered students prior to the start of each semester once billing is generated.
 Notices are then also sent to students who have outstanding account balances during the first week of each month throughout the semester.
 The account statements on Self-Service contain actual charges, payment information, and financial aid that has been applied or is pending disbursement to students' accounts.
 Payments can be made in person at the Business Office, by mail, or with a debit/credit card or eCheck online using Self-Service.
-Viterbo accepts Visa, Mastercard, and Discover as well as cash and checks.
+Viterbo accepts Visa, Mastercard, and Discover, as well as cash and checks.
+A 2.99% service fee will be applied to all cards presented for payment, with a minimum fee of $1.00 per transaction.
+A fee totaling $35 will be assessed for any NSF payment made via check or eCheck that is returned by the bank.
 The student account balance is due for full payment no later than the final day of the semester, including interest.
 Please refer to the emailed billing notices from our office to identify deadlines to pay your account to avoid interest charges.
 Viterbo will accept personal payments up to but not more than the total amount due on a student's account at the time the payment transaction is processed.
 Overpayments are not permitted.
 Transcripts and diplomas will not be issued to a student until the account is paid in full.
 To discuss your student account or if you have any billing questions, please call the Business Office at 608-796-3850.

 Making Online Payments in Self-Service